in our free newsletter.

 “Married women worked to help their husbands buy more expensive homes,” Schiff explained.
 “Women working didn't cause home prices to rise, but rising home prices caused women to get jobs.
 It was inflation that caused home prices to rise.”

-The extreme inflation in the late 1970s and early 1980s spurred far more women to enter the workforce — with the help of new training and job development programs under the 1973 Comprehensive Employment and Training Act (CETA) as well as favorable developments like employer-sponsored day care and paid family leave .
+A popular theory posits that extreme inflation in the late 1970s and early 1980s spurred more women to enter the workforce.
+New training and job development programs that were started under the 1973 Comprehensive Employment and Training Act, as well as favorable developments such as employer-sponsored day care and paid family leave, may also have contributed to this surge of working women.

-Schiff replied in a thread: “Correct, plus rising taxes.
+Schiff replied: “Correct, plus rising taxes.
 Taxes and inflation reduced real earning of married men.
 So their wives were forced to get jobs to make up for that loss.”

 Soaring housing costs

-One metric used to gauge housing affordability is the ‘home price to median household income ratio.’
-At the beginning of the 1980s, the ratio stood at 4.69, compared to 7.69 as of April 30, 2023.
+One metric used to gauge housing affordability is the home-price-to-median-household-income ratio.
+At the beginning of the 1980s, the ratio stood at around 4.4, compared to 7.47 as of July 31, 2023.

 That means the average single-family house in the U.S. today costs more than seven times the median annual household income.